 Madonna to end Celebration tour with free concert in Brazil

-RIO DE JANEIRO – Madonna will perform a free mega-concert in May on Rio de Janeiro’s Copacabana beach to close out her Celebration tour, the singer and organisers announced on March 25.
+RIO DE JANEIRO – Madonna will perform a free mega-concert in May in Rio de Janeiro’s Copacabana beach to close out her Celebration tour, the singer and organisers announced on March 25.

 Calling it her “biggest show yet”, a statement on the pop icon’s website said the concert is meant as a “thank you to her fans for celebrating more than four decades of her music”.